The hell with the Ladies event…I don’t even…WOW

 Say hello to the new Russian Senior Ladies National Champion–14 year old Junior Grand Prix Finalist Anna Shcherbakova.Embed from Getty Images

-The strangest thing about Russian Nationals is that it lumps Junior and Senior skaters together in the same competition across all disciplines.
-I’m convinced it’s because Russia is secretly miffed gladiator battles are no longer culturally acceptable and is staging the next best thing.
+It’s a common, albeit confusing, practice to lump junior and senior skaters together at in the same national championship across all disciplines.
+I’m convinced Russia does it because it’s secretly miffed gladiator battles are no longer culturally acceptable and is staging the next best thing.

 Under normal circumstances this level-blending wouldn’t be an issue.
 Junior skaters are still developing their technique and presentation, scoring lower on average than their senior competitors.
 At best, having them all compete together gives Juniors valuable experience and you a quirky fact to break the ice with at cocktail parties.
 But this is Russia, and when in Russia figure skating is a journey through the looking glass to a topsy-turvy world where Junior firecrackers arrive armed with quadruple lutzes.